-Press and release to change the current Air Conditioning (A/C) setting; the indicator illuminates when A/C is ON.

-If equipped with ATC, performing this function will cause the automatic operation to switch into manual mode and the AUTO indicator will turn off.
+Press and release to change the current setting, the indicator illuminates when A/C is ON.
+Performing this function again will cause the A/C operation to switch into manual mode and the A/C indicator will turn off.

-2. Recirculation Control Button
+3. Recirculation Button

-Press and release to change the current setting; the indicator illuminates when ON.
+Press and release to change the current setting, the indicator illuminates when ON.